 Anterior Cruciate Ligament (ACL) is one of the major stabilizing ligaments located centrally in the knee.
-It forms a central pivot along with the Posterior Cruciate Ligament placed in a cruciate (cross) arrangement with each other.
+It forms a central pivot along with the Posterior Cruciate Ligament surgery placed in a cruciate (cross) arrangement with each other.

 An ACL tear is commonly known to occur in sports injuries to the knee.
 However it may also tear in domestic accidents which can cause a twisting injury or a jerk to the knee.
 Motor vehicular accidents commonly result in an ACL tear.
 However these are more commonly associated with multiple ligament injuries along with the ACL.

 At the time of injury one may feel a "pop" in the knee as the ligament ruptures.
 The knee may swell over a period of time.
 One would find it difficult to balance over the knee and it "gives way" suddenly (buckles) on standing or pivoting over it.
 There is a feeling of instability and a painful limp on walking immediately following injury.

 If left untreated for long one may feel a loss of strength and confidence on the injured side as compared to the opposite normal knee.
 One finds it difficult to resume sports involving twisting & pivoting of the knee.

 There may not be any pain in the knee with an isolated long-standing ACL injury(Acl Injury Surgery).
 However if there is any other associated structural injury or with a prolonged neglect one may start developing pain.
 It is not advisable to neglect an ACL injury till the symptom of pain appears.

 The surgeon correlates ones history of the injury along with a clinical examination.
 The laxity of knee is tested along with an examination for detecting any other associated injuries.